Manu58/RepData_PeerAssessment1/PA1_template.md

 The reason is that most of the missing values were during the night where the activity is low.
 Using a mean approximation

-for the missing values affects especially the median, this could be improved upon using bootstrapping.
+for the missing values affects especially the median.
+A slightly better way to impute the data would have been bootstrapping.

 Finally we can compare the daily steps histograms before and after filling in the missing data: